 Looking for fun and creative ways to explore the woods (and prairies and wetlands) this summer?
 Are you looking for a family activity that costs nothing, has a variety of convenient locations, and is scheduled exactly when you want it?
 If you enjoy the thrill of discovery and the fresh air, Nature Net’s Nature Passport will help you get outdoors to explore and learn on a Passport journey!

 Created each year by the folks from Nature Net, Nature Passport is a free, self-guided family program highlighting each of the Nature Net member sites.
 It is available in both English and Spanish.
-This year’s version is hot of the press and will show up in the coming weeks at Madison and Monona Elementary schools, local libraries, and at each Nature Net member sites.
+This year’s version is hot of the press and will show up in the coming weeks at Madison and Monona Elementary schools, local libraries, and at each Nature Net member site.
 You can also download and print a copy from the Nature Net website – or just let us know if you want a copy (or a classroom set!).
 The 2018 theme is “#NatureHappens…all year round!” with a focus on adaptations and changes that happen throughout the seasons.
 Hope you can use this tool to get outside for plenty of VitaminN this summer!